stratdev3/SimpleW/documentation/simplew/docs/guide/basicauth.md

 ```

 ::: warning
-- You should never expose BasicAuth over plain HTTP, but above HTTPS !
+- You should never expose BasicAuth over plain HTTP, always use HTTPS!
 - Credentials are Base64-encoded, not encrypted.
 :::